MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiopendeviceinterfacea.md

 ### -param DeviceInfoSet [in]

-A pointer to a <a href="devinst.device_information_sets">device information set</a> that contains, or will contain, a device information element that represents the device that supports the interface to open.
+A pointer to a <a href="https://msdn.microsoft.com/library/Ff541247(v=VS.85).aspx">device information set</a> that contains, or will contain, a device information element that represents the device that supports the interface to open.

 ### -param DevicePath [in]